kogorek/OBJImporter/README.md

 # OBJImporter
-Program will import OBJ file and display it.
+Program will import OBJ file and display it using SDL and OpenGL.